-Humphrey Chetham (1580–1653), the most successful gentleman merchant of seventeenth-century Lancashire, was born in Crumpsall, near Manchester.
+Humphrey Chetham (1580–1653), the most successful gentleman merchant of seventeenth-century Lancashire, was born in Crumpsall Hall, near Manchester, and later lived at Clayton Hall near Droylsden.
 His fortune was made in the cloth trade, mainly in buying and selling fustian, a strong woven fabric made of linen and cotton.
 He was a shrewd and successful businessman, and in the 1620s began to purchase land and property in the Manchester area.

 Chetham’s wealth brought him into the public domain, although he was a reluctant official, and in 1631 he was fined for refusing a knighthood.
 In 1634 he was appointed High Sheriff of the County of Lancashire, but refused a second term on the grounds of infirmity and old age.